Katlyn627/My_Tech-Blog/README.md

 ## **Deployment**

-Github: You can find the deployment link at [Katlyn627	](https://www.github.com/Katlyn627	).
+Github: You can find the deployment link at [Katlyn627](https://www.github.com/Katlyn627).

+Heroku: You can find the deployment link at [Heroku](https://tech-blog-88.herokuapp.com/).

+Video Walkthrough Link: You can find the deployment link at [Google Drive]().